SERVICE / WEB DEVELOPMENT / AI AUTOMATION

 How the work moves.

-1. Phase 1: Scope
+1. Phase 1: Scope and roadmap

-Use case, voice or chat, inbound or outbound, integration list, success criteria.
+Use case, workflow, voice or chat, inbound or outbound, integration list, risk points, success criteria, and whether the work should be advisory, implementation, or both.

-2. Phase 2: Build
+2. Phase 2: Build or implementation plan

-3. Phase 3: Integration testing
+3. Phase 3: Testing or feasibility review

-4. Phase 4: Soft launch with monitoring
+4. Phase 4: Soft launch or guided rollout

 5. Phase 5: Full launch and tune-up